slee03/brooklyn-horseshoe/README.md

 # brooklyn-horseshoe
-A food tour of the BQ and N lines in Brooklyn's most immigrant-dense neighborhoods.

 This food tour of Brooklyn’s most immigrant-dense neighborhoods along the BQ and N subway lines includes an interactive map, photos of the restaurants and food, and accompanying text.

 A trip along the BQ and N subway lines in Brooklyn is an international culinary adventure.
 Nicknamed the “Brooklyn Horseshoe”, the subway lines traverse a chain of neighborhoods with extremely high immigrant concentration and diversity.